Adult Guardianship & Conservatorship in Georgia

 - Ongoing Reporting: After appointment, the guardian or conservator must comply with ongoing reporting obligations.
 By law, the guardian must file annual Personal Status Reports and the conservator must file both Inventory and Asset Management Plans and Annual Returns.

 Emergency Petitions for Guardianship and Conservatorship

 What happens if a loved one is involved in a serious traumatic injury (like a car accident) that leaves them unable to make important medical or financial decisions?
 In these cases, the clock is ticking for family members to take swift action for the care of a loved one.
 Emergency petitions for guardianship/conservatorship may be an option for Georgia families dealing with pressing medical issues.
 Emergency guardianship is temporary, usually lasting for about 60 days until a formal hearing is held.
-If you need to petition for emergency guardianship or conservatorship in GA, contact the team at Fennell, Briasco & Associates™ today.
+If you need to petition for emergency guardianship or conservatorship in GA, contact your local probate attorney at Fennell, Briasco & Associates™ today.

 Our Service Area

 For legal help with guardianship, conservatorship, or other probate issues in Georgia, the team at Fennell, Briasco & Associates™ has over a decade of experience representing families in Georgia probate courts.
 We proudly represent clients in the following jurisdictions: